 Room evacuation features a room with one exit, and a crowd of 180 agents subdivided into groups of varying size.
 The agents have to evacuate the room through the exit.
-This experimental setup was proposed by [Köster et al. 2014].
-It is based on a controlled laboratory experiment performed by [Liddle et al. 2011].
+This experimental setup was proposed by Köster et al. [31].
+It is based on a controlled laboratory experiment performed by Liddle et al. [32].
 We use this scene to test whether our SGN method generates group behavior that is in line with empirical data, and what effect the group size has on evacuation times.

-5.2 Effects of SGN on Coherence and Sociality
+5.2 Effects of SGN on coherence and sociality

-In a first set of experiments, we compared our SGN method against the methods by Moussaïd et al. [2010; 2011].
-To this end, we integrated both the collision-avoidance method [Moussaïd et al. 2011] and the social-force model [Moussaïd et al. 2010] into the local movement layer of the framework (Figure 1) by [van Toll et al. 2015].
+In a first set of experiments, we compared our SGN method against the methods by Moussaïd et al. [3,8].
+To this end, we integrated both the collision-avoidance method [8] and the social-force model [3] into the local movement layer of the framework by van Toll et al. [13].